 Direct Purchase Amounts

 A company sets its own rules for the direct purchase plan.
 Plans typically have an initial minimum investment amount, then a smaller dollar requirement to make additional share purchases.
 Initial investment amounts range from $100 to over $1,000, with $250 being a widely used number.
 Ongoing investment amounts are as little as $25.
 With a direct purchase plan, you make fixed dollar investments, and the money buys whole and fractional shares.
 Some plans charge fees to invest, and others do not.
 The no-fee plans usually require you to invest using electronic transfers from your bank account rather than by check.

 Discount Stock Brokers

 An account with an online discount stock brokerage company allows you to buy and sell stocks with a $5 to $10 commissions per transaction, depending on the broker.
-Several online brokerage firms do not require a minimum balance to open an account.
+Several online brokerage firms do not require a minimum balance to open an account, such as TD Ameritrade and E-Trade.
 The stock commission the broker charges will be the same whether you buy one share or 1,000 shares.
 Although the commission rate would be a significant portion of the investment amount, you could buy shares of low-priced stocks with very small investment amounts.
 For example, you could buy 10 shares of a stock priced at $5 per share for $50 plus commission.

 When you buy stock through a broker, you must buy whole shares of stock, so the cost to invest is a combination of share price and number of shares you want to buy, plus the broker's commission.
 Share prices of different companies range from less than a dollar to thousands of dollars.
-An extreme example is Berkshire Hathaway class A shares, trading at more than $130,000 per share as of fall 2012.
+A popular example is shares of Apple, trading at nearly $170 dollars as of Feb 2019.